TU-Berlin-SNET/tresor-proxy/readme.md

 The path to the TLS server certificate keyfile is specified through the `--tls_key` command line option.
 The key file path has to point to a readable file that must contain a private key in the [PEM format](http://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail).

-## Single sign-on and hostname
+## Single sign-on

-The HTTP hostname of the proxy, used for the Single-sign on functionality is configured through `-n`.
+The proxy can authenticate users by redirecting them to a Federation Provider and processing the resulting SAML tokens.
+This functionality needs the options `--fpurl <URL>` for specifying the URL of the federation provider, `--hrurl <URL>` for specifying the home realm URL, and `-n <hostname>` for specifying the hostname to be used for processing SAML tokens.